FraserW123/airline_project/README.md

 ### Correlation Heatmap Between All Features
 ![](results/heatmap.png)
+- AIRPORT_FLIGHTS_MONTH and AVG_MONTHLY_PASS_AIRPORT have the strongest correlation with a value of 0.97, this might indicate redundancy as these features may capture overlapping information about flight frequency.
+- Features like AVG_MONTHLY_PASS_AIRLINE and AVG_MONTHLY_PASS_AIRPORT show moderate correlation with flight-related variables.
+This suggests a meaningful relationship between the number of passengers and flight frequency or availability.
+- Weather features such as PRCP, SNOW, TMAX, and AWNND show weak correlations with most other features, this might indicate that weather-related factors may play a smaller role in the dataset, or the impact of weather on delay may not be fully captured.
 ### Correlation Between Delayed Flights and Features
 ![](results/correlation%20bar%20graph.png)

+The two strongest positive correlations between delayed flights and features are DEP_TIME_BLK and SEGMENT_NUMBER.
+Both these features are temporal aspects as DEP_TIME_BLK represents the distance group to be flown by departing aircraft and SEGMENT_NUMBER represents the segment that this tail number is on for the day.
+This might indicate that the time of departure is a key factor affecting delays.
+For instance, certain time blocks might experience higher congestion and delays.
 ### Data Proportions
 ![](results/delayedproportion.png)

+The pie chart shows that 80.7% of the data is 'on-time' and only 19.3% is 'delayed' this clearly shows a skewed distribution.
+This indicates that the dataset is imbalanced, which can present challenges for classification models.
+Models trained on this dataset may become biased toward predicting the majority class ('on-time') because it dominates the training data.
+This can result in high accuracy but poor recall for the minority class ('delayed') and also misleading metrics like accuracy.
 ### Ontime Flights vs Delayed Flights
 ![](results/flights.png)
 ### Departing Airports Delays